Dukler/ChallengeStori/readme.md

 ## Introduction

 Stori Bank CSV Parser is a Golang application designed for parsing financial transactions from CSV files, calculating summaries, and storing the parsed transactions along with aggregated summaries in a PostgreSQL database.
-This application is specifically tailored for the Stori challenge.

 ## Features